uml-ubicomp-2016-spring/ubicomp16-leapst/README.md

 Michael Forsyth, Nicholas Forsyth, David Rocca, YuetLong Leung

 #By 3/28/16:
-   *Get one gesture linked to map motion.
+   *Get one gesture linked to map motion. <br />
-   *Make sure that there is one function for the map movement.
+   *Make sure that there is one function for the map movement. <br />
-   *Phone Video demo and list of features accomplished
+   *Phone Video demo and list of features accomplished. <br />

 #Done: 3/26/16
-   *Integrated communication from the leap motion to Google Streetwise *Registered the swipe up motion to moving the streetview panorama to the first link *Added a delay between gestures to allow a better response time *Video of current progress recorded by Mike
+   *Integrated communication from the leap motion to Google Streetwise <br />
+   *Registered the swipe up motion to moving the streetview panorama to the first link <br />
+   *Added a delay between gestures to allow a better response time <br />
+   *Video of current progress recorded by Mike <br />

 #By 4/4/2016
-   *Created additional gestures for mapping to panorama links *Gestures: Swipe up-down, counter-clock and clock wise *Added a heading match feature which changes perspective to match motion down a streetview link *To do:correlate swipes to links in relative position, (left swipe goes left)
+   *Created additional gestures for mapping to panorama links <br />
+   *Gestures: Swipe up-down, counter-clock and clock wise <br />
+   *Added a heading match feature which changes perspective to match motion down a streetview link <br />

-# What's done

-Progress:
+   *To do:correlate swipes to links in relative position, (left swipe goes left) <br />

+#By 4/11/2016
+   *Create swipe left and swipe right functions to pick links in the correct local direction. <br />
+   *Adjust rotation so that it is more constant. <br />
+   *Potentially add new gestures for slant left and right. <br />
+   *Make ppt and demo for presentation in class. <br />

+#Done 4/9/2016
+   *Adjusted roatation so that it is more constant. <br />
+   *Learned that there are negative rotations in streetview and to do math on them it is easier to add 360 degrees if negative. <br />
+   *Learned about tilt in streetview and might use them for tilting. <br />

+#Progress:

-1. LeapMotion can talk to StreetView
+LeapMotion can talk to StreetView <br />
-   * Map swipe up to access first link on StreetView and move down.
+   * Recognize clockwise, counter-clockwise, and swipe: up left right down. <br />
-       * Add a delay in between gestures to allow better response time
+       * Add a delay in between gestures to allow better response time <br />
-   * Turns 45 degrees using counter-clockwise and clockwise gestures.
+   * Turns 5 degrees using counter-clockwise and clockwise gestures to make it more visually consistant. <br />
+       * Adjust any negative angle to positive between 0 and 360. <br />
-   * Maintains heading when it moves down a link.
+   * Maintains heading when it moves along a link. <br />
-   * Map swipe up accesses first link on StreetView and updates the panorama to it.
+   * Map swipe up accesses first link on StreetView and updates the panorama to it. <br />
+   * Map swipe down accesses rear link on StreetView and updates the panorama to face backwards. <br />
-   * Added a delay in between gestures to allow better response time
+   * Added code to better utilize angle of pano in streetview. <br />

 # Ideas